ErtugrulHuner/rbware-cs-copilot-docs/docs/policy/field-confirmed-corrections.md

 2. Whether it's reproducible (every time vs. intermittent)
 3. Any recent changes (software update, new peripheral, cabling, welder settings)
 4. The exact verbatim on-screen error message
-5. Whether the operator already tried what the error message itself suggested, and what happened
+5. Whether the operator already tried what the error message itself suggested, and what happened.